Yiddish Theatre Forum [YTF]

 understand, signore, that I have been living in this region for forty

 years, having arrived here as a child.
-In Italy I lived in a small
+In

 village and spoke the local dialect.
 You know, of course, that there